peace-at-home-parenting-sibling-rivalry-blog

 • Focus on connection.
 When an older sibling acts up or your young children squabble, they are often seeking connection with you in some way.
 Try to carve out time for each child to have one-on-one time with a parent, when the focus is just on them.
 15-20 minutes per day – reading, going for a walk or another activity – helps them feel connected.
 You could even consider giving it a special name (“Mommy-[name] time”), so they have something concrete to focus on and look forward to.

 Managing sibling conflict is a challenging aspect of parenting, no matter how common you know that the behavior is.
 By staying calm, maintaining connections, and encouraging your child’s social growth, you can help guide your children toward a more positive relationship with each other.
-For more information about helping children to develop a positive connection, please join us for Sibling Relationships: Help Young Children Connect in Positive Ways, with Peace at Home expert, JoAnn Robinson, PhD.
+For more information about helping children to develop a positive connection, watch Sibling Relationships: Help Young Children Connect in Positive Ways, with Peace at Home expert, JoAnn Robinson, PhD.

 TOPICS